wekadoodle/MortgageDataAnalysis/README.md

 ## Dataset

 The dataset used in this project is sourced from Freddie Mac's 2023 historical data.
-It provides comprehensive information on mortgage loans, which is crucial for the analysis.
+Due to size constraints, the dataset is not included in this repository.
+You can download the dataset directly from [Freddie Mac's official website](https://freddiemac.com).

 ## Setup